lachoaiphan/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors

-A coomand line program that utilizes JavaScript and DevTools command line terminal.
+A web application that simulates Rock Paper Scissors in a browser format in which utilizes JavaScript for extensive interactivity.